The scientific activities of Doping Authority Netherlands consist of the following:

 FURTHER DEVELOPMENT OF SCIENTIFIC RESEARCH

-Spending of scientific budget
+Allocation of scientific budget

-Studies with the Ministry of Health as client
+Studies commissioned by the Ministry of Health

 Collaboration with government and government bodies